RomainMazB/oc-docs-fr/backend-relations.md

 ### Extending the view widget

 Provides an opportunity to manipulate the view widget.
-> **Note**: The view widget has not yet fully initialized, so not all public methods will work as expected!
+> **Remarque** : The view widget has not yet fully initialized, so not all public methods will work as expected!
 For more information read [How to remove a column](#remove-column).

 For example you might want to toggle showCheckboxes based on a property of your model.